Before we jump in, let’s address an important question: Can you move a hot tub by yourself without help?

-When navigating your hot tub from its original position to its new home, you may need to turn it on its side so it fits through the doorway or gate.
+When navigating your hot tub from its original position to its new home, you may need to turn it on its side so it fits through a doorway or gate.
 This is an especially tricky proposal.
 Below are some important items to remember if you must turn it on its side in order to transport and there are no other options available.

-First, know that no side of the hot tub is likely to be a flat surface.
-Hot tubs have electrical units and plumbing lines extending from the bottom of the tub.
+- No side of the hot tub is likely to be a flat surface: Hot tubs have electrical units and plumbing lines extending from the bottom of the tub.
 They also have rims, jets, and drain ports.
 These protrusions must be handled with care.

-- Hot tubs can still weigh up to 800 pounds, even after they have been emptied.
-Special precautions must be taken in order to tip hot tubs safely without losing control.
+- Hot tubs can still weigh up to 800 pounds, even after they have been emptied: Special precautions must be taken in order to tip hot tubs safely without losing control.
 In a group effort, every member must be aware of personal responsibility and contribute to handling the total weight.

-We recommend minimizing the time a hot tub spends on its side as much as possible.
-Try to have someone at each corner of the tub to help lift and rotate it.
+- Minimize the time a hot tub spends on its side as much as possible: Try to have someone at each corner of the tub to help lift and rotate it.
 If you can, move it through the obstacle and rotate it back into position without setting it down.
 If that’s not possible, choose the side of the tub with the fewest weaknesses and pieces of hardware as the side that will make contact with the ground.

 If you’re taking flat suburban roads and the journey is short, moving a used hot tub may be a simple matter.
 If you anticipate complications or you’re going a long way, perhaps it would be best to consult with professionals so that your hot tub arrives at its new destination safely.